andreyorst/grscheme/README.md

 The rest should be done as well but have much lower priority level, compared to previous list:

 5.  [ ] Basic module system for the language.
 Probably going to be imported to global scope with plain text namespaces as a way to go.
 6.  [ ] Extended syntax for different data structures like vectors and maps.
 Thought I'm still thinking on this.
 7.  [ ] Some support for documentation.
 Emacs Lisp approach seem to be nice, but we'll have to change it to suit plain `define` form.
 8.  [x] Decide if `progn` should create a scope - it should.
 9.  [ ] Decide what to do with traversing tree in separate threads.
+10. [ ] Make `let*` implementation to be default `let`.
+11. [ ] Expose patterns.

 ---